wso2/docs-mg/en/docs/how-tos/adding-apis/importing-a-group-of-apis-from-wso2-api-manager.md

 ### Step 3 - Generate a Microgateway project

-Follow the instructions below to generate a Microgateway project for a group of APIs that correspond to a specific Microgateway label.
+Follow the instructions below to generate a Microgateway project for a group of APIs that corresponds to a specific Microgateway label.

 1. Initialize an API Microgateway project (e.g., marketing\_project).
     Navigate to a preferred folder where you want to create the Microgateway project.
 Thereafter, run the following command.